Herbert screw

 Scaphoid pseudarthrosis, before and after treatment with Herbert screw.

-The Herbert screw (invented by Timothy Herbert) is a variable pitch cannulated screw typically made from titanium for its biocompatible properties as the screw is normally intended to remain in the patient indefinitely.
-It became generally available in 1978.
-It is one of the earliest designs of headless compression screws which are used to achieve interfragmentary compression through its differential pitch between the threads at each end of the screw (distance between adjacent threads of screw).
+The Herbert screw is a variable pitch headless cannulated surgical screw.
+Typically made from titanium for its biocompatible properties, it is one of the earliest designs of headless compression screw, which achieve interfragmentary compression through differential pitch between the threads at each end.

-It is used in scaphoid, capitellum, radial head and in osteochondral fractures.
-Other uses include osteochondritis dissecans & small joint arthrodesis.
+Invented by Timothy Herbert, it became generally available in 1978, and is used to fix fractures of the scaphoid of the hand, capitulum of the humerus and radial head of the arm.
+Other uses include metatarsal breaks, osteochondritis dissecans, and small joint arthrodesis.